 An early morning, high summer visit coincided with a low tide on a deserted Porthmeor beach.
 The clarity of the light combined with a misty, fused palette of colours to create a translucent effect.
-Sand had been piled high on the upper reaches of the beach by recent onshore breezes and the headlands stood proud against the Atlantic, at the turn of the tide.
+Sand had been piled high on the upper reaches of the beach by recent onshore breezes and the headlands stood proud against the Atlantic at the turn of the tide.

 David’s focus on the elemental appeal of the beach.

 Early morning in the summer at Porthmeor beach.

-This is the iconic St Ives beach, with the best surf in town and backed by the popular Tate St Ives gallery.
+This is the best known St Ives beach, with the best surf in town and backed by the popular Tate St Ives gallery.
 The scene setting film was from below St Nicholas’ Chapel on the headland, showcasing the depth of the beach’s bay and its situation at the edge of the town.
 There’s a great walk round to the west from here, where you’ll find a rural, primeval feel as you make your way along towards Zennor and Morvah.
 Porthmeor is the final town beach before wild Penwith.

 The beach as a magical place.

 The view from above Porthmeor beach.

 The morning sun is lower now.
 On this beach, it lit the waves out at sea but hadn’t yet reached the sand.
 The contrast was striking, highlighted by the white foam of the surf against the dark, golden sand.
 In the same way, the white sea spray against the black rocks created a dramatic dynamic.

 Nina ponders the reflective side of the beach.

 By the rocks in the morning, just after high tide.

-This was a bright end to the day, with the sun starting to sink in the west over Porthmeor beach.
-There were still plenty of people on the beach, but the beachside cafe was full and well-heeled partygoers promenaded, anticipating the pleasures of St Ives in the evening.
+This visit came at a bright end to the day, with the sun starting to sink in the west over Porthmeor beach.
+There were still plenty of people on the beach, but the beach-side cafe was full and well-heeled party-goers promenaded, anticipating the pleasures of St Ives in the evening.

 With Sara and Linda at Porthmeor beach in St Ives